Do Go On - 345 - Dame Julie Andrews

 How?

-what he did briefly, did a stand-up bit about it,
+Well, he did briefly, did a stand-up bit about it

 because he also misunderstood it like I did.